 Hack Your Way Through Household Chores

 Struggling to find the motivation to get all your chores done?
-Well, you might want to sit down for this news: You can get it all done hardly using any energy at all, and without sacrificing any of your home's cleanliness.
-We've searched high and low for time-tested tricks to help you half your cleaning time.
+Well, you might want to sit down and put your feet up for this news: It is possible to get all of your cleaning done with very little effort, and without sacrificing how clean your home is.
+Follow these time-tested tricks and cut the time you spend on housework in half!

-If you think that removing hard water stains require expensive, chemical-filled cleaners, think again.
-It requires as little as half a lemon!
+If you think that removing hard water stains from faucets requires expensive, chemical-filled cleaners, think again.
+All you need is half a lemon!
 Just rub a wedge over water-stained chrome fixtures, and the citric acid will cut through rust and stains in no time.
-While you're at it, head back into the kitchen for another unlikely stain fix: A sheet of wax paper worked over your clean fixtures helps repel water and stains.
+While you're at it, head back into the kitchen for another unlikely stain fix: Rub a sheet of wax paper over your clean fixtures to help repel water and stains.

-Skip hours of scrubbing cooked-on food from your microwave walls by nuking a microwave-safe bowl filled with water and lemon slices.
-When you bring it to a boil, the water and steam loosens gunk and grime, making clean up as simple as wiping down the interior.
-(Now's a great time to pick up a microwave cover to prevent future messes.)
+Reduce the time needed to scrub cooked-on food from your microwave walls by nuking a microwave-safe bowl filled with water and lemon slices.
+When you bring it to a boil, the water and steam loosens gunk and grime, making cleanup as simple as wiping down the interior.
+(Incidentally, now's a great time to pick up a microwave cover to prevent future messes.)

-Did you know you could wash your shower liner?
+Did you know you could wash your shower curtain liner?
 Most people don't, but it's a great way to save money and quickly clean an item you would normally have to replace.
-Simply toss in the wash with a few soiled towels, and add a half-cup of baking soda in with your normal amount of detergent; then, at the rinse cycle, dump in a half-cup of vinegar.
-Hang to dry.
+Simply toss in the washing machine with a few soiled towels, and add a half-cup of baking soda in with your normal amount of detergent; then, at the rinse cycle, dump in a half-cup of vinegar.
+Then hang it to dry.

 Ironing can be a real chore, but you don't have to break out the ironing board every time you want a neatly pressed outfit.
 Instead, take the day's laundry with you when you take a shower, and hang up a few items of clothing on the curtain rod opposite from the shower head.
 The steam from your soak will eliminate wrinkles—and free up your time!